naveenkumarreddym/trient/README.md

 - **Action History**: Track all actions performed by the AI agent
 - **Real-time Feedback**: Visual indicators and status updates
 - **Flexible Configuration**: Easy API key management and model selection
+- **Automatic Navigation**: Automatically navigates to google.com when starting tasks on restricted pages (new tab, chrome://, etc.)

 ## 🚀 Installation